Board Members

 Sarah Wright

-Sarah Wright – she/her
+Sarah Wright (She/Her)

 Sarah is a passionate Community, Health Safety Wellbeing, and People Leader with over 30 years’ experience in government and non-government services.
 From direct support roles in Disability Services, Not for Profit Management, Approved Provider/Executive Officer in community kindergartens, Disability Liaison and Community Cabinet Coordinator – Office of the Minister for Children, Office of the Minister for Community Services and Health and Safety roles in Out of Home Care, Disability, Health and Education.
 Sarah is currently a Regional Health Safety and Wellbeing Manager for a not for profit disability service provider and actively engaged with local community groups.
 She holds a Diploma of Early Childhood Education and Care, Bachelor of Applied Science (disability- psychology major), Advanced Diploma of Occupational Health and Safety, Diploma of Governance (Fellow of Institute of Community Directors), WorkSafe accredited Return To Work Coordinator and is an accredited Mental Health First Aider.